 - Curriculum development and collaboration with the directors of elementary and secondary education to ensure culturally appropriate curriculum decisions

 - Annual cultural family events, including collaboration with the South of the River Pow Wow

-- Culturally relevant books for Native students, supporting and validating their heritage
+- Culturally relevant books for Native American and Indigenous students, supporting and validating their heritage

-- Financial assistance for Native students is available for pay-to-ride, Eagle Bluff and other school-sponsored events
+- Financial assistance for Native American and Indigenous students is available for pay-to-ride, Eagle Bluff and other school-sponsored events

 - Support from the American Indian Education Coordinator during meetings with school administration

 - Students are connected with services to support their school and personal success